Edward A. Wild: Civil War service

 In early 1865, Wild's men performed picket duty along the Appomattox River.
 They were a part of the large force of black troops under Godfrey Weitzel that occupied the former Confederate national capital, Richmond, Virginia, holding that city through the end of the war.
 Wild's men were among those troops who witnessed the historic visit of President Abraham Lincoln to Richmond following the city's fall to the Union forces.

-In July, Wild ordered and supervised the torture of several members of the Chennault family in Danburg, Georgia.
-Suspecting them of being involved in the missing Confederate gold, he had their hands tied behind their backs and their thumbs strung up.
-In the case of one of the prisoners, this caused the flesh to be stripped from the bones.
-Members of his unit forced the Chennault ladies to disrobe in search of "stolen" jewelry.
-Wild was honorably discharged in January 1866, receiving no punishment for his actions (which may or may not have measured up to war crimes).